Barbara P

 • The main theme, or themes that you will focus on

-• Include quotes and examples from the book to emphasize your point
+• Examples and quotes from the book to emphasize your important points

 • Fatal flaws of the main character of the book and its impact on the story and life of other characters